Getting Started

 }

 Executing the policy requires an error context, which provides information about the error that occurred and how many retries have already been executed.
-The sample also includes a helper method that creates the error context.
+This sample also includes a helper method that creates the error context.

 static ErrorContext CreateErrorContext(int numberOfDeliveryAttempts = 1, int? retryNumber = null, Dictionary<string, string> headers = null, Exception exception = null) =>